branflake2267/debugging-angular/README.md

 ## Debugging

 ### Debug with Visual Studio Code

+#### Configure Debugger

+1. [launch.json](./.vscode/launch.json)
+2. [tasks.json](./.vscode/tasks.json)

+### Launchers
 Launching and debugging in chrome will allow you to use break points in the source code.
 The launchers are based on https://github.com/microsoft/vscode-recipes/tree/master/Angular-CLI.

 * Run the Visual Studio Code Launcher `Launch ng serve & Chrome`

-#### Configure Debugger

-1. [launch.json](./.vscode/launch.json)
-2. [tasks.json](./.vscode/tasks.json)

 ### Debug with npm